- Biz & Labor

 And, while FirstEnergy CEO Chuck Jones claimed in text messages that the bill was good for “Bob and Betty Buckeye,” he clearly wasn’t eager for Bob or Betty to know that his company was behind it.
 The mechanism he used to fund the scheme — 501(c)(4) “dark money” groups — don’t have to disclose their donors.

-That means that if federal law enforcement hadn’t gotten involved, the public likely would never have learned that FirstEnergy itself paid about 17 cents on the dollar for the billion-dollar ratepayer bailout former House Speaker Larry Householder engineered for the company.
+That means that if federal law enforcement hadn’t gotten involved, the public likely would never have learned that FirstEnergy itself got more than $16 for every dollar it spent on the ratepayer bailout former House Speaker Larry Householder engineered for the company.

 A jury last week convicted Householder — who personally got about $500,000 in benefits — and former Ohio Republican Party Chairman Matt Borges of racketeering in the case.
 U.S. District Judge Timothy Black is yet to sentence them, but both face maximum prison terms of 20 years.

 Jones and some other former FirstEnergy executives have denied wrongdoing and haven’t been charged.
 After the jury convicted Householder and Borges on Thursday, U.S. Attorney Kenneth L. Parker refused to comment on who, if anybody, might be indicted next in the scandal.

 But in July 2020, Parker’s predecessor was quick to identify a big culprit: the scores of millions of utility dollars that ran through 501(c)(4) groups that were created for the sole purpose of hiding the money’s source.
 That money was then used to fund a sleazy, misleading campaign so that an uncompetitive company could raise rates for customers who had no choice about buying their product.